-(a) The cumulative number of reported claims has not been disclosed in the table above.
-Inpatient claim were the only claim counts provided to AIRCO.
+(a) The cumulative number of reported claims has not been disclosed in the table above as in-patient claims were the only claim counts provided to AIRCO.
 Disclosing incomplete claim count data would produce a distorted view of average severities.